-How To Install and Manage Supervisor on Ubuntu and Debian VPS
+How To Install and Manage Supervisor

-In many VPS environments, it is often the case that you will have a number of small programs that you want to run persistently, whether these be small shell scripts, Node.js apps, or any large-sized packages.
+In many VPS environments, it is often the case that you will have a number of small programs that you want to run persistently, whether these are small shell scripts, Node.js apps, or any large-sized packages.

 Now that we have Supervisor installed, we can look at adding our first programs.

-Adding a Program
+Step 2 - Adding a Program

 #!/bin/bash while true do # Echo current date to stdout echo `date` # Echo 'error!' to stderr echo 'error!' >&2 sleep 1 done